-- ASSISTANT PROFESSOR Medicine, Hematology and Medical Oncology
+- ASSOCIATE PROFESSOR | Medicine, Hematology and Medical Oncology

 MD, UCLA School of Medicine

 Columbia University Medical Center

 Health Care Provider of the Year, Leukemia Lymphoma Society

 Ewig Teaching Award, Deparatment of Medicine, Columbia University College of Physicians and Surgeons